Fees and Fiscal Information

 Excluded from the fee are individual study, courses numbered X900-X999, courses dropped or withdrawn without fee liability, approved participation in cooperative education courses, military science courses with prefixes AFR, MSL and NSC, and courses designed to take multiple semesters to complete.

-All students, regardless of classification or residency status, will be assessed the fee per (UF-3.0375(4x) Regulations of the University of Florida.
+All students, regardless of classification or residency status, will be assessed the fee in addition to the tuition costs per UF-3.0375(7) Regulations of the University of Florida.

 Excess Hours Fee

-Pursuant to 1009.286, Florida Statutes, an additional student payment for hours exceeding baccalaureate degree program completion requirements at state universities.
+Pursuant to Section 1009.286, Florida Statutes, an additional student payment for credit hours exceeding baccalaureate degree program completion requirements at state universities.

 Back to Top

-- For the 2012-13 academic year and thereafter, an excess hour surcharge equal to 100 percent of the tuition rate for each credit hour in excess of 110 percent.
+- For Fall 2012 and thereafter, an excess hour surcharge equal to 100 percent of the tuition rate for each credit hour in excess of 110 percent.

 - For the 2011-12 academic year, an excess hour surcharge equal to 100 percent of the tuition rate for each credit hour in excess of 115 percent.